The Financial Assistance Scheme phone lines will be closed for maintenance on Wednesday 26 February 2025.

 You will need to sign it in front of an authorised statutory declaration witness.
 For more information on who can witness statutory declarations, visit the Department of Justice and Community Safety's website.

-A victim may complete this statutory declaration to nominate an authorised representative:
+You may complete this statutory declaration to nominate an authorised representative:

 FAS Statutory declaration template – Victim appointing an authorised representative